 Before you change anything, find out which wrappers are clipping.
 Open the page in Chrome, hit F12 to open DevTools, switch to the Console, and paste:

-// Lists every element that's currently clipping content
+// Lists every element that's actually clipping content right now.

 Array.from(document.querySelectorAll('*')).filter(el => {